 - The demagogue uttered his sheer ‘disbelief’ as he saw the object.
 Hardly believable.

-- The so-called ‘politician’ is a disgrace and corrupted.
+- The so-called ‘politician’ is a disgrace and corrupt.

-- My ‘teacher’ has zero knowledge in the subject.
+- My ‘teacher’ has zero knowledge of the subject.

 Modal auxiliary verbs:

 - Articles (a/an, the, zero article)